 It’s such a simple thing, but not having to deal with public transportation or the cold at 5:30am took a lot of stress out of our departure day.
 I’m not sure I’d use for every trip because public transportation here is inexpensive, but Andy and I agreed that we’d use Blacklane again for early morning flights.
 And if I still lived in the US and had a car, this could easily be cheaper than parking at the airport.

 Blacklane provided us with complimentary transfers to and from the Berlin airport, but all opinions are my own.
+We’ve used them again for a few trips and paid for it ourselves because it’s a great service.

 Updates from me and Andy